 Staff

-Hannah Williams: Interim Chief Executive
+Hannah Williams: Chief Executive

 Hannah Williams joined The Separated Child Foundation in November 2020.
 She has a wealth of experience in the corporate and charity sectors with a background in marketing and business development.
 Hannah is deeply committed to volunteer work and has over 20 years’ experience supporting organisations such as Samaritans and Survivors of Bereavement by Suicide (SoBS).